 Speaking of Halo displays, the Los Angeles Angels provided an LED upgrade to their Halo marquee display by also implementing customized-shaped cabinet designs.
 The Angels are also the first to install seamless LED corner wraps to the edges of a main video board.

-Prior to last NFL season, the Detroit Lions incorporated LED technology onto stadium structural support columns.
+In 2017, the Detroit Lions incorporated LED technology onto their stadium structural support columns.
 The two super columns feature curved cylinder-shaped 6-millimeter displays measuring more than 60 feet tall.
 Fitting these curved displays along the architectural areas of Ford Field brings static spaces to life to engage and inform fans as well as provide new sponsorship opportunities for additional revenue generation for the Lions.

-Last season at the FedExForum in Memphis, the Grizzlies installed a new centerhung that features a single, continuous screen wrapping around the corners of the centerhung structure.
+At the FedExForum in Memphis, the Grizzlies installed this centerhung that features a single, continuous screen wrapping around the corners of the centerhung structure.
 These curved corners are an innovative visual element that allows the Grizzlies to incorporate unique engagement opportunities at the arena.

-Over the past year, we have helped to create many “firsts” and uniquely-shaped displays at major league sports venues.
+Over the past couple of years, we have helped to create many “firsts” and uniquely-shaped displays at major league sports venues.
 We look forward to the next innovative concept and engineering challenge as venues, as well as everyone here at Daktronics, continue to think outside the typical LED box-shape design with video boards.